 When I think warm weather, I think tropical – I just can’t help it!
 It’s been a long time since taken a Hawaiian vacation but I’m still constantly creating dishes with island flare.
 This tropical fruit salad is the perfect summer entertaining recipe – it’s great for brunch, the perfect make-ahead potluck fare, or the ultimate refreshing side dish for a barbecue.
-And while fresh fruit is great on its own, it’s even more amazing when you pair it with coconut almond dip!
+And while fresh fruit is great on its own, it’s even more amazing when you pair it with an easy honey lime dressing!

 - Optional garnishes: Mint sprigs and lime slices

-- Arrange 2/3 of the pineapple, papaya, mango, kiwi and raspberries inside one of the pineapple halves.
+- Place the pineapple, papaya, mango, kiwi and raspberries in a large bowl.

-- The fruit and dip can be made up to 6 hours in advance, or serve immediately, garnished with mint and lime slices if desired.
+- Drizzle the dressing over the fruit and toss gently to coat.
+Serve, garnished with mint sprigs and lime slices if desired.

 This post has been sponsored by Blue Diamond Almonds.
 Thank you for supporting the brands that make Dinner at the Zoo possible!
 This post was originally published on May 10, 2016 and was updated on May 9, 2018 with new content and photos.